-The major goal in any facial cosmetic surgical procedure is to restore symmetry to the face.
+The primary goal in any facial cosmetic surgical procedure is to restore symmetry to the face.
 In other words, making the facial features appear balanced and pleasing to the eye.
-A major component in this for the cosmetic surgeon is to approach the face as a whole, rather than as individual parts.
+A significant component in this for the cosmetic surgeon is approaching the face as a whole, rather than as individual parts.
 The goal is to make the entire face look more symmetrical.
 In other words, if one considers an imaginary line dividing the face in half, both horizontally and vertically, each quadrant should appear to be well balanced and even.

-However, there are some instances in which the surgeon must consider how to rebuild only part of a particular feature, such as a rhinoplasty (nose job) for only one side of the nose.
-The challenge is how to approach the nose as a whole and strive for that symmetrical, balanced look.
+However, in certain instances, the surgeon must consider how to rebuild only part of a particular feature, such as a rhinoplasty (nose job) for only one side of the nose.
+The challenge is approaching the nose as a whole and striving for that symmetrical, balanced look.

 The Reason for Rhinoplasty on One Side of the Nose

-There are a number of reasons why a patient might need reconstructive surgery to only one side of the nose, including genetics or an injury to the nose (such as a blunt force trauma).
-However the most common reason for a reconstructive rhinoplasty to one side of the nose is due to a failed previous rhinoplasty, wherein one side of the nose is weakened and collapses inward.
+There are several reasons why a patient might need reconstructive surgery to only one side of the nose, including genetics or an injury to the nose (such as a blunt force trauma).
+However, the most common reason for reconstructing rhinoplasty to one side of the nose is a failed previous rhinoplasty.
+One side of the nose is weakened and collapses inward.

 The task is to strengthen the weakened cartilage that has caused the nose to collapse inward.
-In order to do this, grafts are taken from elsewhere in order to provide additional support to the existing nasal structure.
+To do this, grafts are taken from elsewhere to provide additional support to the existing nasal structure.
 In many cases, such a reconstructive procedure should take two to four hours.

 Recovery should be relatively quick.
 Most patients can return to work and other daily activities within a week from surgery.
 More strenuous activities, such as exercise, can be resumed in four to six weeks following surgery.